GitMew/C-RISCV-MDs/s5_exceptions-csr-ecall.md

 # CASS Notes --- RISC-V Programming --- Exception Handling & RARS System Calls

 ## Privilege Modes
 - For security and virtualisation reasons, RISC-V processors can run in different modes of privilege.
-Some instructions are reserved for higher degrees of privilege, and if in the wrong mode, the processor will *trap* instruction execution and forward control of the situation to the OS.
+Some instructions are reserved for higher degrees of privilege, and if in the wrong mode, the processor will *trap* instruction execution and forward control of the situation to the OS's trap handler.
     - All RISC-V processors support at least a single mode, being *machine mode*, which is allowed to issue any executable instruction.
     - Most processors support an additional mode with a slightly lower privilege degree, called *supervisor/system mode*.
 It cannot, in particular, alter vital processor hardware signals like the enabling of the floating-point unit.
-This is what we'd want the OS to be in.
+This mode is what we'd want the OS to be in.
     - Experimentally, a third, lower-privileged *user mode* has been suggested by RISC-V's `N` extension.
-RARS emulates a user-mode environment.
+RARS emulates a user-mode environment, such that it makes real sense to talk about privileged vs. underprivileged instructions.

 - Exceptions - problems halting execution, as discussed in the next section - are most often handled in supervisor mode, by branching to the OS.
     - Why not use machine mode, if that has more problem-resolving power?
 Alas, if an exception cannot be handled by the supervisor, it's probably so bad machine mode can't either.
 This is why machine mode is better dubbed *boot mode*, and supervisor mode *operational mode*, if you will.
 That's why Patterson & Hennessy only mention supervisor mode.
-    - An exception is slightly more than a branch, as it raises the privilege level.
+    - The effect of an exception is, in the best case, slightly more than a branch, as it will raises the privilege level.
 This in particular makes *system calls* possible (see final section).

-## Exception ISA
+## Exception/interrupt ISA
-- Sometimes, regular CPU operation is interrupted by a bad machine event taking place.
-Examples include:
+- Sometimes, regular CPU operation is stopped by a bad machine event taking place (that is, *inside* the CPU), requiring the CPU to jump to a safe address without being asked to do so by a branch or jump instruction.
+These events are *exceptions*, which we classify into "FAT"s:
+    - **F**aults: unintentional but fixable invalid hardware behaviour.
+Examples:
+        - Divide by zero;
+        - Page table faults (virtual page address not in page table, so it needs to be fetched from disk);
+        - Undecodable instruction (e.g. unimplemented opcode);
         - Misaligned stack pointer;
         - Misaligned load address;
-    - Undecodable instruction (e.g. unimplemented opcode);
+    - **A**borts: unintentional and unfixable hardware behaviour.
+Example:
+        - The magic of micro-electronical quirkiness causes single-parity RAM to become corrupted;
+    - **T**raps: intentional halts.
+Examples:
-    - Unprivileged call;
+        - Unprivileged instructions (see above);
-    - More useful halting, like system calls.
+        - Very explicit calls on an OS service, like *system calls*;
+- Similar to traps, the CPU has pins allowing the *outside* world to raise an *interrupt* to grab the CPU's attention.
+This can happen asynchronously, so the CPU will wait a while before sending back an acknowledgement of having handled it.
+Examples include:
+    - Human input via keystrokes or mouse movements;
+    - I/O completion (a hard disk drive, a particularly slow device, returns the result of a data request);
-- RISC-V hardware is equipped for suspending CPU operation to catch exceptions and let them be handled properly, including dedicated registers and instructions.
+- RISC-V hardware is equipped for suspending CPU operation to catch exceptions/interrupts and let them be handled properly, including dedicated registers and instructions.
+This hardware is discussed next.

 ### CSRs